-Mohammad is a researcher in KAPSARC’s Climate and Environment program.
-His research focuses on energy efficiency, energy demand and price reforms.
+Mohammad is a research lead in KAPSARC’s Climate & Sustainability program.
+His research focuses on energy efficiency and energy demand in buildings.
 He is currently leading the Residential Energy Model (REEM), which simulates residential energy demand and estimates the impact of energy efficiency programs on Saudi Arabia’s housing sector.
-He is also part of a project modeling energy demand in Saudi Arabia and estimating the economic impacts of energy price reforms.
+He also leads the long-term KAPSARC Oil Market Outlook (KOMO) in buildings and agriculture sectors.

 Mohammad holds an M.Sc. in Renewable and Clean Energy from the University of Dayton, Ohio and an M.Sc. in Economics from Purdue University, West Lafayette.

 The analysis presented in this paper evaluates the impact of the COVID-19 stay-home order (or lockdown) on electricity consumption among Saudi residential building stock.
 Our analysis is based on an assessment of monitored data obtained for a sample of housing units as well as the results from a residential energy model (REEM).
 Specifically, we estimate the impact of the stay-home order imposed due to COVID-19 in most Saudi regions between March 15 and June 15, 2020, on residential electricity consumption.

 This study focuses on the impact of improving the energy efficiency of housing units on the design of carbon-neutral grid-connected residential communities in Saudi Arabia.
 Particularly, it examines the efficacy of both photovoltaic systems and wind turbines as on-site renewable power technologies in achieving carbon neutrality.